What is Mount Cameroon National Park known for?

 Q: How difficult will the hikes be?

-A: The hikes will range from easy to moderate difficulty.
-Some trails may be wet and muddy and require crossing small foot bridges or streams.
+A: The hikes will range from moderate to difficult and will be steep during portions.
+Some trails may be wet and muddy depending on rainfall.

 Q: How do I register?

 A: To register, download, fill in, and sign the Addendum found under the registration section, and return it, along with your full payment.